-To help preserve evidence, it is suggested that you”:
+To help preserve evidence, it is suggested that you:

-- Avoid bathing, showering or douching (for women).
+- Avoid bathing, showering, or douching (for women).

 - If you must urinate, collect a sample of the urine in a clean container.

-- In case you have already changed clothes, place the clothing you were wearing during the assault (not laundered) in paper bags – not plastic bags which may destroy evidence – and bring them with you to the hospital.
+- In case you have already changed clothes, place the clothing you were wearing during the assault (not laundered) in paper bags – not plastic bags that may destroy evidence – and bring them with you to the hospital.

 - Avoid combing or brushing your hair.

 - Do not smoke, eat, drink, or brush your teeth, if there was oral contact.

 - Do not clean up the location where the sexual assault occurred.

 - Do not move anything the offender may have touched, including bed linens, etc.

 If you are not able or are not willing to do any of the suggestions listed above, evidence can still be collected and it remains important to seek medical attention.